Buried in a bleak text, hope for a Chinese political experiment

 The city has formalised public consultation on public projects and government spending at the township level, although there is no voting and decisions remain the preserve of the state machinery.

-Xi Jinping, almost certain to be named the next party general secretary on Thursday, was party boss in Zhejiang in 2002-2007, as the Wenling project deepened.
+Xi Jingping, almost certain to be named the next party general secretary on Thursday, was party boss in Zhejiang in 2002-2007, as the Wenling project deepened.

 The congress report is the most important political speech in China.
 Delivered once every five years by the party's general secretary, it sets down political markers and charts a development course for the coming five to 10 years.